 Standby Duty Sample Clauses

-Standby Duty. (a) An employee shall be on standby duty when required to be available for work outside his/her normal working hours, and subject to restrictions consistent with the FLSA which would prevent the employee from using the time while on standby duty effectively for the employee’s own purposes.
+Standby Duty. (a) An employee shall be on standby duty when required to be available for work outside their normal working hours, and subject to restrictions consistent with the FLSA which would prevent the employee from using the time while on standby duty effectively for the employee’s own purposes. (b) Compensation for standby duty shall be at FLSA-eligible employee’s straight time rate of pay or for FLSA-exempt employees hour for hour compensatory time off.
+Overtime hours shall be at the appropriate overtime pay rate pursuant to Article 32.

 Standby Duty.
 An employee required by the Com- pany to remain on standby duty on Company premises during an emergency, as determined by the Company, shall be paid until released, at the rate applicable to such work time.